 Akbar the Great (1555-1605), the third Mughal emperor, started building his mausoleum during his lifetime, in 1600.
 It was completed in 1613, after his death, by his son Jahangir.
 Akbar was one of the greatest emperors in the history of India.

-It is built mainly of red sandstone and decorated with superb inlaid panels.
+It is built mainly of red sandstone and decorated with superb inlaid panels and surrounded by many gardens spread over nearly 50 hectares.
+A contemplative and historical place.

-It is the tomb of Mariam Zamani (Heer Kunwar), wife of the Mughal emperor Akbar the Great and daughter of King Bharmal Kachwaha of Amber.
+Mariam Zamani (Heer Kunwar) was the wife of the Mughal emperor Akbar the Great and daughter of King Bharmal Kachwaha of Amber.
 She died in Agra in 1623.

+Fatehpur Sikri, the “City of Victory” 50km south of the Taj Mahal is a remarkable architectural complex.
 Especially notable is the huge Jama Masjid mosque.
-Apparently it was once as holy as the one in Mecca… READ MORE +
+Apparently it was once as holy as the one in Mecca.